15 Min Read

 Is online vet care a substitute for in-person vet visits?

 Dutch online vet care is a great supplement for in-person vet care.
-Pet parents can meet with a vet from the comfort of their homes to have their pets diagnosed and treated for various illnesses and diseases ranging from allergies and ear infections to behavioral problems.
+Pet parents can call a vet from the comfort of their homes to have their pets diagnosed and treated for over 150 illnesses and diseases, ranging from allergies and ear infections to behavioral problems.
+Plus, you can have prescriptions delivered directly to your door with free standard shipping when you order from our pharmacy.

-However, telemedicine for pets can't replace some in-person services, such as surgeries, diagnostic testing, and emergency visits.
-That said, it can ensure your dog has access to quality care anytime, anywhere, and provides you with advice when you need it most.
+Telemedicine for pets can't replace some in-person services, such as surgeries, diagnostic testing, and emergency visits.
+It can, however, ensure your dog has access to quality care anytime, anywhere, and it gives you access to expert advice when you need it most.

 Final Notes